 Ever wondered whether diet soda is a healthier option than the real thing?
 It is widely accepted that reducing sugar consumption is beneficial for our health, but what about their replacements?
 Consumption of artificial sweeteners has increased dramatically nowadays, but should we be in favour of, or avoiding these?

 Science is still controversial, but some studies propose that artificial sweeteners may not be the perfect solution for weight management and glucose intolerance.
 And the composition of our gut microbiome could be also affected by them.
-Let's take a closer look at the evidence.

 What are artificial sweeteners and where are they found?